Mosques in Makkah, the most prominent ones – Umrahme Blog

-There are more to Makkah than Al Masjid Al Haram, for sure it can’t be compared to any other place in the world, However, there are many other mosques in Makkah with great historical and religious significance.
+There are more to Makkah than Al Masjid Al Haram, for sure it can’t be compared to any other place in the world, however, there are many other mosques in Makkah with great historical and religious significance.
+Let’s explore some of the most famous ones:

 The Mosque of Allegiance stands tall and witnesses the first pledge of allegiance in Islam when the Messenger pledged allegiance to only 12 people from Aws and Khazraj.
 It was built by the Abbasid Caliph Abu Jaafar Al Mansour in 144 AH, corresponding to 761 AD, to commemorate the place and it is one of the most important historical monuments in Makkah.